OcelotBabou/Quartz/content/2-The World/Regions/Locations/Avatolika.md

 Avatolika’s economy is heavily reliant on trade with neighboring regions, particularly for goods and resources that its modest lands cannot produce.
 This dependency has left the kingdom vulnerable to external pressures, and the imposition of significant tariffs by Vesae has had a devastating impact.
 These tariffs are not limited to Avatolika’s exports but also heavily target imports, drastically increasing the cost of essential goods and making it even harder for the kingdom to sustain itself.

 To exacerbate the situation, [[Mesokini]], a critical trading partner, has also imposed both import and export tariffs on Avatolika, allegedly under pressure from Vesae.
 These restrictions severely hinder the flow of goods into the region, leaving Avatolika struggling to acquire vital supplies.
 The dual burden of import and export tariffs has created a stranglehold on the kingdom’s economy, with its merchants and citizens bearing the brunt of these economic hardships.
+Currently, [[Pistos]] serves as a lifeline, the only local region still willing to conduct fair trade with the struggling people of Avatolika.

 Many in Avatolika view these actions as a deliberate and coordinated effort to weaken the kingdom, fostering resentment and fueling the ongoing tensions with Vesae.
 This economic isolation has left Avatolika in a precarious position, with few viable options to counteract these pressures, compounding the challenges faced by its people and leaders.